xts2002/demo-ci/README.md

 #### Step 3

-If you modified the source file directly in 'buggy' branch editing in the GitHub web interface, then you may skip this step.
+If you modified the source file directly in 'buggy' branch by using the GitHub web interface, then you may skip this step.
 Otherwise, we need to commit-push the changed code to the 'buggy' branch.
 Use a Git Client or the command line:

 ```bash